-If you think about the peoples of Nagaland, about sixteen official tribes such as Angamies, Tangas, Chakesangs are living in the Nagaland state of India which is the highest tribal living population in India, with agriculture as the major economic element with animal husbandry and weaving Nagaland still stands as one of rich state in their tradition and rich ethnic cultural values.
+If you think about the peoples of Nagaland, about sixteen official tribes such as Angamies, Tangas, and Chakesangs are living in the Nagaland state of India which is the highest tribal living population in India, with agriculture as the major economic element with animal husbandry and weaving Nagaland still stands as one of rich state in their tradition and rich ethnic cultural values.

-The culture and tradition of Nagaland:
+The culture and tradition of Nagaland

 Unlike other Indian states, Nagaland has its own tradition, some of the horrifying histories will make us even shiver.

-Headhunting is one of the major traditional ways of solving problems between tribal communities, the so-called Koyanks are well-skilled head hunters and they practiced headhunting till 1960, the head hunters fight with a long-handed hunting knife, after killing the opponent Koyanks bring the skull back as their trophy and hung it in their walls.
+Headhunting is one of the major traditional ways of solving problems between tribal communities, the so-called Koyanks are well-skilled head hunters and they practiced headhunting till 1960, the head hunters fight with a long-handed hunting knife, and after killing the opponent Koyanks bring the skull back as their trophy and hung it in their walls.

 Even today most of the animal skulls are being hung in front of the houses in Nagaland’s remote village.

-The Architecture of Nagaland:
+The Architecture of Nagaland

-The Sema architecture:
+The Sema Architecture

-The Sema interior:
+The Sema interior

-Interior may be for the modern architecture but the tribes of Nagaland followed the interior designs from ancient days:
+The Interior may be for modern architecture but the tribes of Nagaland followed the interior designs from ancient days:

-The Akishekhoh – or front room where the rice pounding tables were kept.
+The Akishekhoh: or front room where the rice pounding tables were kept.

-The Abidelabo – a narrow room between the Akishekhoh and the Amiphokiboh (hearth room) where the unmarried girls of the household sleep.
+The Abidelabo: a narrow room between the Akishekhoh and the Amiphokiboh (hearth room) where the unmarried girls of the household sleep.

-The Azhi-Bo – the liquor room where rice beer is stored in bamboo jugs.
+The Azhi-Bo: the liquor room where rice beer is stored in bamboo jugs.

 Koyank builds their houses similar to the Sema architecture but bigger when compared to the normal Sema architecture, Koyank people also use skulls to design their houses to their bravery.

-The naga heritage village is nomenclature to keep the tradition and culture of Nagaland securely and to teach the next generation the life of their ancestors and to make people jealous of them.
+The Naga heritage village is nomenclature to keep the tradition and culture of Nagaland securely and to teach the next generation the life of their ancestors and to make people jealous of them.

-The Naga art and crafts:
+The Naga Art and Crafts

-The productivity mind of the Nagaland people can be found in the crafts they made from bamboo, cane and wood, some of the popular crafts made of wood and other available natural resources are baskets, hats, armlets, necklaces, mats, shields and other decorative items.
+The productivity mind of the Nagaland people can be found in the crafts they made from bamboo, cane, and wood, some of the popular crafts made of wood and other available natural resources are baskets, hats, armlets, necklaces, mats, shields, and other decorative items.

-Like the smell of petrichor in between the long summer days, the architecture, culture, and lifestyle along with art and crafts of Nagaland must made you light in the heart field and gave a thirst to travel and explore the nature and the lives of people in Nagaland, even in the modern world with advanced technology, some people at the northeastern corner of India holds the value of life and nature along, apart from all the amazing things, the longevity of the culture and tradition does matters and holds our identity and display our life to the world, do respect those who hold the value and lives by it.
+Like the smell of petrichor in between the long summer days, the architecture, culture, and lifestyle along with the art and crafts of Nagaland must make you light in the heart field and give a thirst to travel and explore nature and the lives of people in Nagaland, even in the modern world with advanced technology, some people at the northeastern corner of India holds the value of life and nature along, apart from all the amazing things, the longevity of the culture and tradition does matters and holds our identity and display our life to the world, do respect those who hold the value and lives by it.